Copycat Ruth Chris Sweet Potato Casserole Recipe!

 - Preheat oven to 350 degrees.
 In a medium baking dish, spray with non-stick cooking spray.
 Set aside.

-- Wash, peel, and steam the sweet potatoes, until fork-tender.
-(Depending on how large or small they are cut, this takes about 20 minutes.)
-Transfer potatoes to a mixing bowl, and add the brown sugar, half and half, butter, egg, vanilla and salt.
+- Transfer the cooked potatoes to a mixing bowl, and add the brown sugar, half and half, butter, egg, vanilla and salt.
 Using a potato masher, combine the ingredients and mash until mostly smooth.
 Small lumps are okay.
 Transfer the potato mixture to the prepared baking dish.

 - In a separate bowl, combine the brown sugar, pecans, flour, cinnamon and nutmeg.
 Stir together to combine.
-Pour the melted butter over the top, and stir until crumbly.
-Sprinkle over the top of the potatoes, covering completely.
+Pour the melted butter into the brown sugar mixture, and stir until crumbly.
+Sprinkle the pecan crumble evenly over the top of the potatoes, covering completely.
 Garnish with some pecan halves, if desired.
+Cover the baking dish loosely with foil.